IOTechSystems/xrt-examples/AzureSphere/README.md

 7. Telnet is installed on Ubuntu or enabled on Windows (unless debugging via Visual Studio).

 ## Hardware
-This tutorial can be used with the Avnet Guardian 100 Azure Sphere module.
+This tutorial can be used with:

+* The Avnet Guardian 100 Azure Sphere module.
+* The Avnet Azure Sphere Starter Kit (Cannot use a real device without Rev2 of the board and the addition of an ETH Click board)
+* The Seeed Azure Sphere Development Kit (Cannot use a real device without the addition of an Ethernet Shield)

 The Guardian 100 is a wireless edge module that uses Azure Sphere to deliver secure connectivity to devices.
 It includes Avnet Azure Sphere MT3620 module and connects to existing equipment via Ethernet or USB.
 Guardian-enabled devices also receive automatic security updates through the Azure Sphere Security Service.